 8. Stay close to shore

-You don’t have to go far out, and personally I am more comfortable staying close to shore.
-I don’t ever like to be the farthest person out in case of an emergency.
+You don’t have to go far out, and personally, I am more comfortable staying close to shore.
+I don’t even like to be the farthest person out in case of an emergency.

 9. Only snorkel in clear water